 This article is an example of content writing.
 It is meant to be informative, educating the reader on the distinctions between copy writing and content writing.
 Hopefully, the content helps establish the Scripted platform as an expert in the marketing writing industry.

-Though these two types of writing can and should be used together in a successful marketing plan, knowing which is which is the key to finding someone who can help create stellar content appropriate to your needs.
+Though these two types of writing can and should be used together in a successful marketing plan, knowing which is the key to finding someone who can help create stellar content appropriate to your needs.